 📖 Variations

-- To make this even more of a dessert, fold some chocolate chips into the batter before baking.
+- To make an amazing chocolate chip banana bread, fold some chocolate chips into the batter before baking.
 Once it comes out of the oven, drizzle with a simple icing, like my 2-ingredient Greek yogurt icing, or this one from Sally's Baking Addiction.

-- Other delicious add-ins could include: pecans, walnuts, raisins, dried cranberries, dried cherries, or chopped dates.
+- Other delicious add-ins could include: sunflower seeds, pecans, walnuts, raisins, dried cranberries, dried cherries, or chopped dates.

 🍌 More Banana Recipes